Beneath the classic looks of every AGA is a heart of cast iron:

 8. Warming Oven

-Coming as standard with every 4-oven AGA Cooker, the warming oven keeps food warm without drying it out - ideal when cooking a meal with multiple courses.
+Coming as standard with every 4-oven AGA Cast Iron Range, the warming oven keeps food warm without drying it out - ideal when cooking a meal with multiple courses.
 It also gives you the added benefit of keeping plates warm.

 9. Warming Plate

 A valuable general purpose surface standard on every 4 oven AGA.
 The warming plate is ideal for keeping gravy boats warm.